-For a project manager, the emphasis is more on organisational and leadership skills, rather than knowledge of a particular industry sector.
-Although there are several levels of project management roles such as entry level, junior, manager and ultimately senior manager, the basic job description is similar.
+For a project manager, the emphasis is more on organisational and leadership skills, rather than knowledge of a particular industry.
+Although there are several levels of project management roles; entry level, junior level, manager and ultimately senior manager level, the basic job description is similar.
 In a nutshell, a project manager would oversee the delivery of a project on time and within budget.
 You would be accountable for the success or failure of the project in terms of management co-ordination, budget and completion date.
 You would work closely with the client and other stakeholders to develop scopes and objectives, as well as create a detailed project plan to track progress and manage any necessary changes.
-You would also evaluate and manage project risk and develop contingency plans and you would monitor progress and the use of resources.
+You would also evaluate and manage project risk, develop contingency plans and monitor progress and the use of resources.

 Skills and attributes needed to be a project manager include:

 - Applying a PRINCE2 approach to the requirements of the project.